Call 803-252-2911 for non emergency related incidents.

 The Columbia Police Department will respond to vehicle lock-outs if it is an emergency situation.
 If a non-emergency situation, you need to contact a locksmith or towing service.

-The cost of the permit is $25 a year per unit.
-However if you have a business license as a Professional Management Company the fee for the permit is waived.
-Please provide a copy of your business license with the application.
+A rental permit is $25 a year per unit.
+However, if you have a business license as a Professional Management Company, the fee for the permit is waived. *Please provide a copy of your business license with the application.

 The permit is good for one year from the date of issuance.
 If you have a specific date that you would like the permit to renew each year, we can set it to expire on that date and prorate any permit fee associated with it.

 A residential rental permit is required for each rental unit.
 The applications are designed to allow you to apply for as many permits as needed on one application.
 Please provide a separate self-checklist for each unit or request a courtesy inspection of the units by one of our inspectors.
 For structures with 5 or more units you may submit 1 checklist per structure certifying that all units within that structure meet the minimum safety standards.